Career, Salary and Education Information

 The newly established Computer Engineering Department in the College of Engineering at Cal Poly, San Luis Obispo, and the Noyce School of Applied Computing, is excited to invite applications for the ...

 - Oneida Technical Solutions

 - Norco, CA

 We will be seeking a Computer Programmer II.
 This Computer Programmer performs routine programming assignments that do not require skilled background experience but do require knowledge of ...

 What Computer Programmers Do[About this section] [To Top]

 Computer programmers write and test code that allows computer applications and software programs to function properly.
 They turn the program designs created by software developers and engineers into instructions that a computer can follow.
 In addition, programmers test newly created applications and programs to ensure that they produce the expected results.
 If they do not work correctly, computer programmers check the code for mistakes and fix them.

 Computer programmers typically do the following:

 Programmers work closely with software developers, and in some businesses their duties overlap.
-When such overlap occurs, programmers can do work that is typical of developers, such as designing the program.
+When such overlap occurs, programmers can do work that is typical of developers, such as designing programs.
 Program design entails planning the software initially, creating models and flowcharts detailing how the code is to be written, writing and debugging code, and designing an application or systems interface.
-Programmers often use an IDE, which allows them to create, edit, and test code.

 A program's purpose determines the complexity of its computer code.
 For example, a weather application for a mobile device will require less programming than a social-networking application.
 Simpler programs can be written in less time.
 Complex programs, such as computer operating systems, can take a year or more to complete.